Will You Marry Me … Again?

 Everyone in the building knows their story: how the simple watchman ended up marrying a young, professional woman.
 It has been over a year now and they are still living together.

-I am not sure whether they have done a proper nikah after wards or not, because when a man marries a woman with the intent of either divorcing her to make her halal for her ex-husband, or to keep her for a specified period of time for whatever reasons, then that nikah becomes void.
+I don’t know whether or not they have done a proper nikah afterward because when a man marries a woman with the intent of either divorcing her to make her halal for her ex-husband, or to keep her for a specified period of time for whatever reasons, then that nikah becomes void.
 It would appear as if they are both committing zina.

 In Islam, nikah is a beautiful union that should take place in the presence of family and friends.
 There should be witnesses.
 The occasion should be formally announced (unlike in halala where it is done in secrecy).
 Both the man and the woman enter this union with the intent of remaining loyal to each other and staying married for the sake of Allah (unlike in halala where the intention of divorce comes first).
 And then there’s valima after consummating the marriage (there is no concept of valima in halala marriages).